spatie/laravel-prefixed-ids/README.md

 ### Preparing the database

-For each model that needs a prefixed id, you'll need to write a migration to add a `prefixed_id` column to it's underlying table.
+For each model that needs a prefixed id, you'll need to write a migration to add a `prefixed_id` column to its underlying table.

 If you wish to use another attribute name, you should publish the config file (see below) and set the `prefixed_id_attribute_name` config value to the attribute name of your liking.